Program Name: Tic Tac Toes Daycare License/Registration ID: 893459

 Date Regulation Description Compliance Status as of last inspection

 Feb 13, 2025 418-1.4(f) Adequate means of egress must be provided.
 Children may be cared for only on such floors as are provided with readily accessible alternate means of egress to other floors, in the case of fire-resistant buildings, and to the outside in the case of non-fire-resistant buildings.
-Not Corrected
+Corrected

 Oct 9, 2024 418-1.4(g) Trash, garbage and combustible materials must not be stored in the furnace room or in rooms or outdoor areas adjacent to the facility that are ordinarily occupied by or accessible to children.
 Corrected